This post may contain affiliate links. See our disclosure policy.

 There’s nothing better than a big bowl of pasta, cheesy recipes and dashes of oregano.
 Try a few of our very favorite Italian dishes and see for yourself:

-How to Make the Best Lasagna
+How to Make Lasagna with Cottage Cheese

-- 1 lb. ground beef
+- 1 pound ground beef

 - 1 onion finely chopped

 - 2 cans (14.5 ounce) diced tomatoes

 - 2 eggs

 - 3/4 cup parmesan cheese

 - 2 tablespoon parsley

 - 1 teaspoon salt

 - 1 pound mozzarella cheese SLICED thin (it always comes out better when I use the sliced rather than the shredded cheese) Parmesan cheese